dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 orientations with an encoding based on the rotation axis and angle.
 A rotation quaternion is a four-dimensional unit vector (versor) :math:`\boldsymbol{\hat{q}}`.
-The following equation describes its relation to axis-axis notation.
+The following equation describes its relation to axis-angle notation.

 .. math::